kentdlee/SCSI/source/index.rst

 .. toctree::
    :maxdepth: 2

-The goal of this camp is to open new worlds and possibilities to you in the area of computer programming.
+The goal of this site is to open new worlds and possibilities to you in the area of computer programming.
 In this week we'll motivate learning to program by exploring gaming.
 Today's video games are complex masterpieces and are programmed by teams of programmers, artists, and writers.
 Yet, video game programming remains a very elite area with a huge amount of competition.
 So, my goal is not to teach you to be a video game programmer, but to teach you to be a programmer by learning about video games and how they are constructed.
 More importantly, the skills and knowledge you learn by studying Computer Science